 I would like to mention a couple of mods that can be very useful when you create your traffic network:

-Move It – very useful mod that lets you fine tune the nodes and segments of highways and rails.
-This is one of the must have mods and I would highly recommend it.
+Move It – very useful mod that lets you fine-tune the nodes and segments of highways and rails.
+This is one of the must-have mods and I would highly recommend it.

-Fine road tool and Fine road anarchy – ads more control and fine tuning to your infrastructure.
+Fine road tool and Fine road anarchy – ads more control and fine-tuning to your infrastructure.
 Highly recommended mod.

 MAP SETTINGS – After you have finished with creating your map, here you can set starting square and select a thumbnail for your map.
 Remember that vanilla game has only 9 tiles available(unless you use mods) so plan accordingly.
 You can also export your map to the Steam workshop within the game if you want to.
 If you do, please add a couple of pictures to represent your map properly.
 Don’t leave it without thumbnail or put just one picture because even if your map is the best in the world, no one will download it.
 Also, avoid names like “Best map evurrrr!” or “My map” and other names that don’t make sense.
-Doing these bad things makes the search for wanted map harder for all of us because you need to go through a lot of garbage where people just published an empty map or did minimal involvement in the map just for giggles or their immaturity.
+Doing these bad things makes the search for wanted maps harder for all of us because you need to go through a lot of garbage where people just published an empty map or did minimal involvement in the map just for giggles or their immaturity.
 You will know what I mean as soon as you start searching for a map.

 Last Great Tips for Cities: Skylines

 Finally, after all of this, I hope you understand terraforming tools better in Cities: Skylines.
 Most of it is up to your creativity and imagination, only a small portion is what I have presented here to you.
 These are only tools with which you can create what you imagine.
 Remember, if you want to publish your map to the Steam workshop, please have in mind that not all of us have bought the same DLC’s, so try to make your map vanilla as much as possible.
-Even if you build it for your self, you will have less problems later if author decides to pull his asset or mod from the workshop, and it turns out that your map is depending on it.
+Even if you build it for your self, you will have fewer problems later if an author decides to pull his asset or mod from the workshop, and it turns out that your map is depending on it.